Connie's Clubhouse

 But his path to employment didn’t happen overnight.

-After receiving a Ticket to Work invitation from President Biden, Koko and his parents began working with Indiana Vocational Rehabilitation (VR).
-From that process, he was assigned a job counselor and began pre-Employment Training Services (pre-ETS) through EasterSeals.
-With support from his team, he began volunteering at Goodwill, learning job skills under the guidance of his Behavior Consultant (BC).
+After receiving a Ticket to Work invitation from President Biden, Koko and his parents began working with the Indiana Vocational Rehabilitation (VR) program.
+As a result of that process, he was assigned a job counselor and began pre-employment training services (pre-ETS) through EasterSeals.
+With his team's support, he began volunteering at Goodwill, learning job skills under the guidance of his Behavior Consultant (BC).
 Eventually, he was offered a paid opportunity at State Safety & Compliance.
-After aging out of pre-ETS, he was hired independently and continues to work diligently—assembling products for retail and managing custodial duties.
+After aging out of pre-ETS, he was hired independently and continues to work diligently, assembling products for retail and managing custodial duties.
 He now bills monthly for his services under his own name—how amazing is that?

-But Koko’s story isn’t just about him—it’s about the barriers so many individuals with higher support needs face.
+Koko’s story isn’t just about him but about the barriers so many individuals with higher support needs face.
 Koko is often turned away from programs—not because he doesn’t want to participate, but because the structure or staffing isn’t equipped to support him.
 His family has worked tirelessly to provide him with social opportunities and independence, often facing disappointment and roadblocks in a system that lacks understanding.

 This is why Connie’s Clubhouse was built.